-SOC 6 SOCIAL PROBLEMS 3.0 Units
+SOC 6 SOCIAL PROBLEMS

-An identification and analysis of contemporary social problems including (1) the role of power and ideology in the definition of
+An identification and analysis of contemporary social problems including (1) the role of power and ideology in the definition of social problems, (2) their causes and consequences, (3) evaluations of proposed solutions, and (4) methods of intervention.
+Topics will vary.

-SOCIOLOGY OF SEXUALITY
+SOC 11 SOCIOLOGY OF GENDER